yastn/yastn/docs/source/examples/tensor/init.rst

 Configuration of the symmetries
 -------------------------------------------

 ..
-The matrix product `yamps.Mps` is build using tensors `yast.Tensor`.
+The matrix product `yamps.MpsMpo` is build using tensors `yast.Tensor`.
 The symmetry of the tensors determines the symmetry of the full matrix product.
 ..
-The `yamps.Mps` has to be initialised using particular symmetries.
+The `yamps.MpsMpo` has to be initialised using particular symmetries.
 .. #configuration of the symmetries, see test/configs, comment on the default flags /is that dictionary/,